Recycling Program at a Glance

 Frequently Asked Questions

 Yes.
-After January 1, 2016, there is an opportunity to exchange your 64-gallon cart to either a 96-gallon or 35-gallon cart depending on your needs.
+There is an opportunity to exchange your 64-gallon cart to either a 96-gallon or 35-gallon cart depending on your needs.
 You may call Waste Management at (772) 569-1776 at any time to add your name to their swap out list.
 This one-time exchange will be free; however, any future exchanges will cost $30 per cart per exchange.
 Please keep in mind that the capacity of the smallest cart is less than the capacity of the two 18 gallon recycling bins that were previously being used. *If you would like to see examples of the different carts you may visit our office at 1325 74th Ave SW, Vero Beach 32968.
 More Information

 Curbside recycling services are included in your solid waste assessment fees, so recyclables are picked up weekly even if you do not subscribe for garbage service.
 Please join us in our efforts to reach the statewide goal of recycling 75% of our waste by the year 2020.